vaishnavi176801/VaishnaviBharti/README.md

-Hi there, I'm Vaishnavi Bharti!
+# Hi there, I'm Vaishnavi Bharti!

 About Me

-Computer Science Student at Dalhousie University Passionate about Web and Software Development
+I am a Computer Science Student at Dalhousie University Passionate about Web and Software Development
 Looking for Fall 2025 Internship/Co-Op

-Languages
+## Languages

 1. C++
 2. SQL